idaholab/moose/framework/doc/content/source/executors/Executor.md

 By default, an executor has automatically generated execute-on flags created for it.
-These flags are executed right before and right after the executor executes and are named `exec_[obj-name]_begin` and `exec_[obj-name]_end` respectively where `[obj-name]` is the name given to an object by it's block header in an input file - e.g. `[foo] type = FooExecutor []` has an object name of `foo`.
+These flags are executed right before and right after the executor executes and are named `exec_[obj-name]_begin` and `exec_[obj-name]_end` respectively where `[obj-name]` is the name given to an object by its block header in an input file - e.g. `[foo] type = FooExecutor []` has an object name of `foo`.
 Other objects (e.g. user objects, materials, etc.) can be assigned to execute at these execute-on flags/times within the input file.
 This behavior is NOT